aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 ### 4. Run the Jupyter Server

 Before starting the server, it is advisable to use some kind of session management tool to keep the server running after a user logout.
-I usually use `screen` but here also you can choose whichever you like.
+I usually use `screen` but here also you can choose whichever tool you like.

 ```shell
 screen -S jupyter